 AIA Best Practices in Site Preservation Award

-Established in 2011, this annual honor is awarded to groups or projects recognized by their peers for doing exemplary work in the field of site preservation and conservation.
-Each year the Institute selects a project that exemplifies the mission of AIA’s Site Preservation Program and presents it with an award of $5,000 for furthering their activities and programs.
+Established in 2011, this award was bestowed upon groups or projects recognized by their peers for doing exemplary work in the field of site preservation and conservation.

-For further information, contact the Site Preservation Program Administrator at email@example.com.
+For further information, please contact Ben Thomas at firstname.lastname@example.org.

 2016 Vernon Township Historical Society - Black Creek Indian Site, Vernon, New Jersey

 2015 Temple of the Winged Lions Cultural Resource Management - Petra, Jordan